DevOpsWithDimas/old.devopswithdimas.github.io/_posts/postgresql/03-select-statements/2022-02-24-03-overview-sql.markdown

 This is a sequence of three commands, one per line (although this is not required; more than one command can be on a line, and commands can usefully be split across lines).

+Tokens such as `SELECT`, `UPDATE`, or `VALUES` in the example above are examples of keywords, that is, words that have a fixed meaning in the SQL language.

+SQL identifiers and key words must begin with a letter (`a-z`, but also letters with diacritical marks and non-Latin letters) or an underscore (`_`).
+Subsequent characters in an identifier or key word can be letters, underscores, digits (`0-9`), or dollar signs (`$`).
+Note that dollar signs are not allowed in identifiers according to the letter of the SQL standard, so their use might render applications less portable.
+The SQL standard will not define a key word that contains digits or starts or ends with an underscore, so identifiers of this form are safe against possible conflict with future extensions of the standard.

+Key words and unquoted identifiers are case insensitive.
+Therefore:

+{% highlight sql %}
+UPDATE MY_TABLE SET A = 5;
+{% endhighlight %}

+can equivalently be written as:

+{% highlight sql %}
+uPDaTE my_TabLE SeT a = 5;
+{% endhighlight %}

+A convention often used is to write key words in upper case and names in lower case, e.g.:

+{% highlight sql %}
+UPDATE my_table SET a = 5;
+{% endhighlight %}

 ## Data Types di PostgreSQL

 PostgreSQL has a rich set of native data types available to users.
 Users can add new types to PostgreSQL using the `CREATE TYPE` command.
 Basicly data types in PostgreSQL diff by